II Corinthians 2:11…in order that Satan might not outwit us. For we are not unaware of his schemes.

 We have a choice regarding how we will handle offense.
 One way leads to being trapped in our pain by the devil, and the other leads to victory.
 We have to get to the place where we trust God and not the flesh; where we live by faith and not our feelings.
 What if there is a victory for you to win that could impact other people for their benefit that is contingent on you being able to forgive?

 “Although you may have a reason to be offended, as a believer you don’t have a good reason to hold a grudge.”
 Grudge-holding isn’t Jesus-like, and isn’t good for us.
 It short-circuits what God wants to do in and through us.
-We can learn how to avoid the trap of grudge-keeping by looking at the life of Joseph.
-His story is chronicled in Genesis 37-48.

 People can take a lot from us, but there are two things they can never take away: